 A program of Bike/Walk Central Florida, the long-term goal of BFF is to reduce pedestrian injuries by half in ten years.
 Short term, BFF wants to increase driver yield rates by 60 percent on roads posted 35 mph and higher, and a 10 percent increase on driver yield rates year over year on roads posted 40 mph and higher.

-Two ways to get through to drivers is periodic enforcement of crosswalks, coupled with spreading the word that the law mandates motorists stop for people in crosswalks.
+Two ways to get through to drivers: periodic enforcement of crosswalks, and spreading the word that by law, drivers are required to stop for people in crosswalks.

-Ramsey, who has been involved in several crosswalk initiatives, said people who get tickets invariably claim not knowing the law says they must stop.
-That was the case with three of the first four tickets he wrote Wednesday.
+Ramsey, who has been involved in several crosswalk initiatives, said people who get tickets often sing the same chorus: they claim not knowing the law says they must stop.
+Such was the case with three of the first four tickets he wrote during the March enforcement.

-One driver told Ramsey he did not see Mittiga in the crosswalk.
+One driver told Ramsey he didn’t see Mittiga in the crosswalk.
 Another, according to Ramsey, said, “I saw him (Mittiga).
 I slowed down so I wouldn’t hit him.”

-Ramsey had two suggestions to make life safer for people on foot: Place motorists yielding to walkers on the test drivers must pass to obtain a license; teach elementary students about using crosswalks by painting similar lines on hallway floors and enforcing the rule as if they trying to cross a street.
+Ramsey had two suggestions to make life safer for people on foot: Add yielding to walkers on the test drivers must pass to get a license.
+Better yet, teach elementary students about using crosswalks by painting similar lines on hallway floors and enforcing the rules that too many drivers are still unaware of.